 In the US, mental health has become a huge issue.
 We can definitely do a much better job as a society when it comes to identifying and then treating people suffering from severe mental problems.
 That being said, what can be done in our own lives to have better mental health, lengthen the amount of time our brains remain sharp and find the stability needed for our emotions as well as for our emotional responses to a variety of situations?
 In our youth or even in the prime of our lives, we might be sitting pretty, but how can we prevent mental issues as we get older?
-As it happens, that are a few easy things that can be done today that can assist with staying focused and mentally healthy throughout your life.
+As it happens, there are tips on becoming mentally healthier that will also have a positive impact on your physical health too.

 Aside from the obvious things like eating well and getting enough exercise, you also need to be careful about the other things that go into your body.
 Think about things like drugs and alcohol.
 If you have issues with these things, aside from hurting your body, you’re also hurting your mind and mental abilities.
 If you need treatment for these things, you can enter outpatient treatment at a local facility.
 For example, if you live in the Sea-Tac metro area, you can find treatment as an outpatient in Seattle or opt for inpatient treatment pretty much anywhere.
 It’s best to clean these things out of your body as soon as possible and learn ways to avoid them in the future.